 The National Arts Festival and Business and Arts South Africa (BASA) are calling for entries to the South African Arts Journalism Awards.
-The awards will be presented for the first time in 2013.
+The awards were presented for the first time in 2013.

 The awards will identify excellence, expertise and creativity.
 In doing so, they will promote the practice of arts and cultural journalism, strengthen its national profile and celebrate its importance, range, diversity, fluidity and vitality.

 Competition guidelines and rules for submission

 1. Submissions of written work should be in the form of a portfolio of one or more articles totaling no more than 2500 words, or a single long-form piece if entered in the Feature/Long-Form (Text) category.
 Submissions of audio or video material may be either a compilation of clips, a single programme/installment or an excerpt from such a broadcast, no longer than 20 minutes in duration, or a single documentary feature of no more than 30 minutes if entered in the Feature/Long form (Audio/Video) category.
 The presenter, the producer, sound/visual editor and other members of the production team should be clearly indicated.
 Photographic entries should be limited to a portfolio of 10 images.

 2. A portfolio of written work, audio/video material or photographs will constitute one entry.
 Individuals may submit a maximum of two such entries to the competition if they wish to enter in two categories (see 3. below).
 Each entry should be accompanied by a brief letter of motivation in which the entrant provides some background to his/her work and indicates the context of publication or broadcast of the material submitted: date, time (if applicable), title, publication / station / channel / website.

 3. Each entry must specify one of the following categories:

 - Feature / long-form / documentary / colour / opinion pieces

 - Reviews of artistic content (theatre, film, visual art, music, books, dance, performance art, sound art etc.)